-The New Pledge Law is intended to govern the validity and enforceability of security over, inter alia, raw and primary products and commodities, equipment machinery and work tools.
-The formalities of registration are as set out above, and the security will have to be registered on the Security Register once established.
-As the law remains untested, we have yet to understand how the enforceability of such security shall operate.
+The Pledge Law governs the validity and enforceability of security over, inter alia, raw and primary products and commodities, equipment, machinery and work tools.
+The formalities of registration are as set in the response to question 3.3 above, and the security will have to be registered on the Security Register.
+As the law remains largely untested, we are yet to understand how the enforceability of such security shall operate in practice.

-Currently, security can be taken over machinery and trading stock by way of a commercial mortgage.
+Prior to the introduction of the Pledge Law, the most common way to take security over machinery and trading stock was by way of a commercial mortgage.
 To register a commercial mortgage, it has to be executed in writing and the agreement has to be notarised and registered in the commercial register of the relevant Emirate's Department of Economic Development.
 Notice of the mortgage is to be given in two local Arabic newspapers two weeks prior to such registration.
 The registered mortgage will only be valid for a period of five years unless renewed and updated (notwithstanding the term in the underlying agreement).
-It is not yet clear to what extent pledges under the New Pledge Law will replace the current use of commercial mortgages.
+Whilst there has been widespread adoption and usage of the Pledge Law, its practical application is currently being tested and it is advisable that parties should take multiple forms of security to strengthen their position until the efficacy of the Pledge Law is ascertained.

-Security over such assets in free zones is permitted but subject to the relevant free zone requirements.
-In the DIFC, for example, it is possible to create a security interest over future assets/advances, acquired assets and the debtor's right to use, or dispose of all or part of the relevant items in line with the procedure set out in the response to question 3.4.
+Security over such assets in free zones is subject to the relevant free zone requirements and applicable regulations.
+In the DIFC and ADGM, for example, it is possible to create a security interest over future assets/advances, acquired assets and the debtor's right to use, or dispose of all or part of the relevant items in line with the procedure set out in the response to question 3.4 above.